devdoc/SublimeLinter-jslint/README.md

 SublimeLinter-contrib-jslint
 ================================

-This linter plugin for [SublimeLinter][docs] provides an interface to [jslint](http://www.jslint.com/lint.html).
+This linter plugin for [SublimeLinter][docs] provides an interface to [JSLint](http://www.jslint.com/lint.html).
 It will be used with files that have the “JavaScript” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before using this plugin, you must ensure that `jslint` is installed on your system.
+Before using this plugin, you must ensure that the `jslint` npm package is installed on your system.
 To install `jslint`, do the following:

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).

-1. Install `jslint` by typing the following in a terminal:
+1. Install the `jslint` npm package by typing the following in a terminal:
    ```
    npm install -g jslint
    ```